 Conversely, yield farming on a recently launched, unaudited automated market maker protocol is a highly risky affair that could lead to a complete loss of funds.

-Therefore, it’s essential to weigh the risks against the rewards and conduct thorough research on tokens and protocols you plan to interact with.
+Therefore, it’s essential to weigh the risks against the rewards and conduct thorough research on tokens and protocols that traders are able to plan and interact with.

 This is how decentralised finance compares to traditional finance.

-You have to trust intermediaries to manage your money.
+Traders have to trust intermediaries to manage the money.

-Your financial activities are tied to your identity.
+Financial activities are tied to a traders identity.